feast-dev/feast/docs/getting-started/architecture-and-components/overview.md

 * **Batch Materialization Engine:** The [Batch Materialization Engine](batch-materialization-engine.md) component launches a process which loads data into the online store from the offline store.
 By default, Feast uses a local in-process engine implementation to materialize data.
 However, additional infrastructure can be used for a more scalable materialization process.
 * **Online Store:** The online store is a database that stores only the latest feature values for each entity.
 The online store is either populated through materialization jobs or through [stream ingestion](../../reference/data-sources/push.md).
 * **Offline Store:** The offline store persists batch data that has been ingested into Feast.
 This data is used for producing training datasets.
 For feature retrieval and materialization, Feast does not manage the offline store directly, but runs queries against it.
 However, offline stores can be configured to support writes if Feast configures logging functionality of served features.

-{% hint style="info" %}
-Java and Go Clients are also available for online feature retrieval.

-In general, we recommend [using Python](language.md) for your Feature Store microservice.

-As mentioned in the document, precomputing features is the recommended optimal path to ensure low latency performance.
-Reducing feature serving to a lightweight database lookup is the ideal pattern, which means the marginal overhead of Python should be tolerable.
-Because of this we believe the pros of Python outweigh the costs, as reimplementing feature logic is undesirable.
-{% endhint %}